Prasadk1234/Emotion_Detection/README.md

 ## Description

-- Item 1: This is the first item in the list
+- Item 1: Addressed class imbalance in the FER-2013 dataset by employing image augmentation and class weights, improving model robustness
 - Item 2: This is the second item in the list
 - Item 3: This is the third item in the list